ceilingcranes/Hartnett_CSCI2270_FinalProject/README.md

 5. Type a number and hit enter to select the menu options.

+To run program in general: Clone the respository, then compile and run as you would any c++ program.

+Dependencies: None

+System Requirements: Only tested on linux, should work on any OS that can run and compile the assignments

+Group Members: Maxine Hartnett

+Contributors: None

+Open bugs/issues: There may be a bug when entering a new patient that causes and infinite loop, but I haven't been able to replicate it, and it was several versions ago.

+Enhancement request: Find a more reliable way of identifying patients than name- such as a unique identifying number - and when searching for a patient with that name, if there are multiple, confirm the patient.
+I also have some structuring for adding speciality doctors, so that you could pull the next patient assigned to that doctor, but that's no where close to being finished- it's more something I implemented in case I had time to add the funtionality.

 **Please let me know if you encounter any errors!**